The Asset Tracing and Recovery Review: Monaco

 The enforcement of foreign judgments (exequatur) will, however, be granted unless it is shown that:

-- the judgment has been issued by a court not having competent jurisdiction (or whose assertion of jurisdiction is contrary to Monaco rules on jurisdiction); and the new Code adopts a concept of nexus of the matter adjudicated with the country of the court issuing the judgment.
-This will have to be clarified through case law, and is expected to engender considerable litigation;
+- the judgment has been issued by a court not having competent jurisdiction (or whose assertion of jurisdiction is contrary to Monaco rules on jurisdiction); and the Code of Private International Law adopts a concept of nexus of the matter adjudicated with the country of the court issuing the judgment.
+This has yet to be clarified through case law;

 - it is shown that all parties have not been served and have not had an opportunity to appear – that is, the right to defend has not been respected;